 The rules presented below are used in Europe at big international competitions.
 Thus, the results achieved by the individual sport throwers can be compared more easily.
+For a history of how these rules came about, see the end of this page.

 Available in many different languages